Complete the prerequisites you need to enter medical school and launch a successful career in the health professions.

 Applicants must have an undergraduate GPA of 3.25 or higher.

 - Completed College of Professional and Continuing Studies application and fee

 - Three letters of recommendation

-- One from undergraduate faculty highlighting academic abilities
+- One from undergraduate faculty highlighting your academic abilities

-- One from work or volunteer organization highlighting leadership skills
+- One from work or volunteer organization highlighting your leadership skills

-- One personal reference highlighting interest in medicine
+- One personal reference highlighting your interest in medicine

 - Transcripts from all previously attended colleges (unofficial transcripts are acceptable upon application, but official transcripts required before program completion)